Darbeloff/automated_hooking/README.md

 - You can now connect to the Computers in any of a couple ways.
   - The easiest is to use VNC as described in the document (you can also use any other VNC app, such as [tightVNC](https://www.tightvnc.com/)).
 Note that this connection is nicely visual, but often slow and uncomfortable.
   - You can also ssh into the Computer: `ssh [user]@[ip address]`.
 This method only gives you one terminal to use, but is fast and convenient.
 If you don't want to type in the password every time, you can add your laptop's ssh key to the remote machine.
 You can also use `tmux` to effectively get more terminals per ssh connection.
-  - If you use vscode, you can use remote explorer to open the remote Computer directly.
+  - If you use vscode, you can use remote explorer to open the remote Computer.
 This will allow you to navigate the filesystem graphically and use handy vscode editing tools.
 Any terminals opened in vscode (`` Ctrl+` ``, `` Ctrl+Shift+` ``) will open on the target Computer.
 ### 1 - Install Code on Crane Computer.
 In our case this is the rockpi.
 The Crane Computer must support odrive 4.(something)